About the Gap Report

 Who are the Lowest Income Renters?

-Of the 43.3 million renter households in the U.S., 11 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
+Of the 44 million renter households in the U.S., 10.8 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
 Forty-eight percent of extremely low-income renter households are seniors or a householder with a disability.
-Another 39% are in the labor force.
+Another 43% are in the labor force, in school, or single-adult caregivers.
 Of those in the labor force, 43% usually work forty or more hours per week.

-Black, Native American, and Hispanic households are more likely than white households to be extremely low-income renters.
+Black, American Indian or Alaska Native, and Latino households are more likely than white households to be extremely low-income renters.
+While 6% of white households are extremely low-income renters, 20% of Black households, 18% of American Indian or Alaska Native households, and 14% of Latino households are extremely low-income renters.
 This disparity is the result of higher homeownership rates and higher incomes among white households.
 Racial disparities also exist among renters alone.
-Thirty-eight percent of American Indian or Alaska Native renters, 35% of black renters, and 28% of Hispanic renters have extremely low-incomes, compared to 22% of non-Hispanic white renters.
+Thirty-seven percent of American Indian or Alaska Native renters, 34% of black renters, and 27% of Latino renters have extremely low incomes, compared to 21% of non-Latino white renters.

 There is a Severe Shortage of Affordable Housing for the Lowest Income Renters

-The U.S. has a shortage of seven million rental homes affordable and available to extremely low-income renters.
+The U.S. has a shortage of 6.8 million rental homes affordable and available to extremely low-income renters.
 Only 37 affordable and available rental homes exist for every 100 extremely low-income renter households.
 Extremely low-income renters face a shortage in every state and major metropolitan area, including the District of Columbia.
-Among states, the supply of affordable and available rental homes ranges from only 19 for every 100 extremely low-income renter households in Nevada to 66 in Wyoming.
-Among the 50 largest metropolitan areas in the U.S, the supply ranges from 13 affordable and available rental homes for every 100 extremely low-income renter households in Orlando, FL to 51 in Pittsburgh, PA.
+Among states, the supply of affordable and available rental homes ranges from only 20 for every 100 extremely low-income renter households in Nevada to 61 in Mississippi and Wyoming.
+Among the 50 largest metropolitan areas in the U.S, the supply ranges from 16 affordable and available rental homes for every 100 extremely low-income renter households in Las Vegas, NV to 50 in Providence, RI.

 The Shortage of Affordable Housing Results in Cost-Burdens and Housing Instability for Millions of Renters

 Cost-burdens are a direct result of the shortage of affordable and available rental homes and low wages.
 A household is cost-burdened when it spends more than 30% of its income on rent and utilities, and severely cost-burdened when it spends more than 50%.
-Seventy-one percent of extremely low-income renter households are severely cost-burdened.
-They account for nearly 73% of all severely cost-burdened renter households in the U.S.
+Seventy percent of extremely low-income renter households are severely cost-burdened.
+They account for over 72% of all severely cost-burdened renter households in the U.S.

 |Extremely Low Income||Very Low Income||Low Income||Middle Income||Above Median Income|